 The positions of Chief Executive Officer and Chair of our Board of Directors are held by two different individuals (Praveen P. Tipirneni, M.D. and Gustav Christensen, respectively).
 This structure allows our Chief Executive Officer to focus on our day-to-day business while our Chair leads our Board of Directors in its fundamental role of providing advice to and independent oversight of management.
 Our Board of Directors believes such separation is appropriate, as it enhances the accountability of the Chief Executive Officer to the Board of Directors and strengthens the independence of the Board of Directors from management.
-Any changes to the leadership structure of our Board of Directors, if made, will be promptly disclosed on the on the investor relations section of our website and in our proxy materials.
-Our Board of Directors, in its sole discretion, may seek input from our stockholders on the leadership structure of the Board of Directors.
+Any changes to the leadership structure of our Board of Directors, in its sole discretion, may seek input from our stockholders on the leadership structure of the Board of Directors.